JimmyJHickey/jimmyjhickey.com/_posts/2019-09-19-ST520-Randomization.md

 ## (b)
 **What is the p-value for the clinical trial described above?**

 We want to use a one sided p-value since we are testing if B is better than A. Under the sharp null hypothesis is our p-value is the total number of $t_i$'s greater than or equal to $t_1$ divided by the total number of trials.
-Notice that only trial 1, 3, and 4, meet this crieteria.
+Notice that only trial 1, 3, and 4, meet this criteria.
 Thus,

 $$
 p = P(T \geq t_1 | \text{ sharp } H_0) = \frac{ 3 }{ 16 } = 0.1875.